IgniteUI/help-topics/topics/02_Controls/Editors/03_igNumericEditor/05_Migrating_to_the_new_igNumericEditor.md

 hideEnterKey|-|This option is removed. listColumns|-|This option is removed. listDropDownAsChild |Value `true` created html element for list as a child of main html element.
 Value `false` created list as a child of body.|Renamed to `dropDownAttachedToBody`.
 Value `true` creates list as a child of body.
-Value `false` will create html element for list as a child of main html element. listMaxHeight|Used to set maximum height of drop-down list in pixels.|This option is removed.
+Value `false` will create html element for list as a child of main html element. listMaxHeight|Used to set maximum height of dropdown list in pixels.|This option is removed.
 You can use the new option [visibleItemsCount:](#visibleItemsCount) to set the number of visible list items. maxDecimals minDecimals|These options were used to set the maximum/minimum number of decimal places which are used in no focus state.|These options are renamed to `numericMaxDecimals` and `numericMinDecimals` to better communicate what they do. negativePattern|This was used to set the pattern for negative numeric values.|This option is renamed to `numericNegativePattern` to better communicate what it does. nullable|This option was used to set ability to prevent null value.|This option is renamed to `allowNullValue` to better communicate what it does.